RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execution-Logging.md

 Click [here](https://www.youtube.com/watch?v=n-C9ovMFYnk) for a demo of importing the Attire logs into [Vectr](https://vectr.io/).

+Looking for a way to merge multiple Attire logs into one?
+Look [here](https://github.com/Retrospected/attire-merger)

 # Syslog Logger

 Instead of using the default logging mechanism you can log execution details directly to a Syslog server.
 Use the **privateConfig.ps1** file described [here](https://github.com/redcanaryco/invoke-atomicredteam/wiki/Continuous-Atomic-Testing) to specify your Syslog server and port.
 You can set the **LoggingModule** to **Syslog-ExecutionLogger** or just leave it blank.